WE HAVE TAKEN A PROACTIVE APPROACH TO DIVERSIFYING OUR WORKFORCE AND FOCUSING ON ETHNICALLY DIVERSE COMMUNITIES

 Harold Brako – Partner at Addleshaw Goddard

 The ethnic diversity of our firm has improved but we understand that there is still work to be done.
-Our ambition, to ensure that our resourcing pipeline is as talented and as diverse as possible, is driven by two Inclusion Partners, Harold Brako and Pervinder Kaur, who are committed to progressing our BAME agenda through a series of strategic partnerships and the development of strong ties with professional ethnicity networks.
+Our ambition, to ensure that our resourcing pipeline is as talented and as diverse as possible, is driven by three Inclusion Partners, Harold Brako, Shakeel Dad and Hemal Kotecha, who are committed to progressing our ethnicity diversity through a series of strategic partnerships and the development of strong ties with professional ethnicity networks.

 We have invested in a partnership with Bright Network, a free membership network designed to help university students and recent graduates across the UK connect with employers and get the support they need to fulfil their potential.'
-A significant proportion of the student membership are of BAME ethnicity.
+A significant proportion of the student membership are of ethnically diverse.

 The firm has implemented internal recruitment procedures and introduced training and guidance to ensure that every application is dealt with on its merits.
 We engage with those responsible for recruitment and promotion decisions to ensure they fully understand and appreciate those diversity considerations which help to nurture and promote a fully inclusive culture.